tedmiston/notes/books/The Intelligent Investor.md

 #### Half a Hedge
 #### Two Acronyms to the Rescue

-## 3. A Century of Stock-Market History
+## 3. A Century of Stock-Market History: The Level of Stock Prices in Early 1972
 ### Commentary on Chapter 3

 ## 4. General Portfolio Policy: The Defensive Investor